Orson Welles Paul Masson advertisements: 1980: "French" "Champagne"

 The taste of French champagne has always been celebrated for its excellence.
 There's a California champagne by Paul Masson, inspired by that same French excellence.
 It's fermented in the bottle, and like the best French champagne, it's vintage dated.
 Paul Masson's superb taste shouldn't be too surprising: This champagne doesn't come from France—but it was created by a man who did: Paul Masson.
-Paul Masson will sell no wine before its time."
+Paul Masson will sell no wine before its time.

-Welles's drunken inability to get through this script without severely slurring his speech, visibly swaying as he propped himself up at the table, formed the basis of the out-takes.
+Welles's apparently drunken inability to get through this script without severely slurring his speech, visibly swaying as he propped himself up at the table, formed the basis of the out-takes.